Table of Contents

 You will also need the Forsaken Waters Mastery to take part in this fight.

 This fight is quite complex compared to most raid bosses.
-There are several phases that all do different things, but a few mechanics that affect the fight from start to finish.
+There are several phases that all do different things, but a few mechanics affect the fight from start to finish.
 This fight has a lot of mechanics that tend to be random.
 The phases do not change, but player focus does.

 During the fight, one or two players will need to reflect Matthias.
 He will cast a protective bubble and target one player.
 This one player will be his key focus for this attack during the fight.
 The fixation will change if they die at any point.
 Once this attack happens, a player needs to reflect the projectiles back at Matthias to remove the Blood Shield stacks he has.
 Failure to fully reflect his projectiles, will result in a secondary player reflecting him to break the shield.

-Throughout the fight, random players will be targeted and inflicted with this burden.
+Throughout the fight, random players are targeted and inflicted with this burden.
 Once a player has been targeted, they need to leave the group and use their special action to drop the Unstable Blood Magic around the edge of the arena.
 Doing so will cause a large well of profane that pulses.
 Dropping this on the group can be devastating.

 Groups will usual use the fountains in a clockwise rotation around the room.
 Starting with either fountains located closest to the door.
 This is group preference, some groups may do it differently.

 Throughout the fight, Matthias will target a random player and Sacrifice them.
 During this time, everyone with a Crowd Control skill should focus the sacrificed player.
 Failure to break your fellow group member free will result in their death.
-This mechanic is present throughout the fight.

 The following phases spawn at certain periods though the fight.
-The first three spawn in sequence, followed by a random sequence in the last phase.
+The first three spawn in sequence, followed by a random sequence in the last 40%.
 After you enter the Abomination phase, these phases will randomly cycle in quick succession.

 The key to this phase is to keep moving.
 Standing still will apply burning.
 During this phase there will also be fire tornadoes that move around the arena randomly.
 If caught by a tornado, it will inflict burning and throw you off in a random direction.
 The key to this phase is to make sure you’re not taking excessive damage and stay together as a group for healing.